- 2 Cornish game hens (20 to 24 ounces each)

 - 1/4 teaspoon coarsely ground pepper

 - Preheat oven to 375°.
 Gently lift skin from hen breasts and place sage leaves under skin.
 Place lemon wedges and a third of the onions in the cavities.
 Tuck wings under hens; tie legs together.
 Place in a small greased roasting pan.

 - Combine butter, oil, lemon juice and garlic; spoon half of mixture over hens.
 Sprinkle with salt and pepper.

 - Bake 30 minutes.
 Add potatoes and remaining onions to pan.
 Brush hens with remaining butter mixture.
-Bake 40-45 minutes longer or until meat juices run clear and potatoes are tender.
+Bake 40-45 minutes longer or until a thermometer inserted in thickest part of thigh reads 170°-175° and potatoes are tender.

 - Remove hens to a serving platter.
 Stir potatoes and onions to coat with pan drippings.
 Serve with hens.
 Yield: 2 servings.

 Reviews for Herb-Stuffed Roasted Cornish Hens

 "This is a terrific recipe!
 Instead of using the red potatoes, I made a batch of sage stuffing.
 I put it around the hens and baked them just like they said to bake the red potatoes.
 It was awesome!"

 "I am not allowed stuffing or rice so this was an excellent alternative.
 I cooked it my Nuwave oven and it came out great."